kpfefferle/liquid-fire-reveal/README.md

   this.use('revealDown')
 );
 ```

+Optionally, you can add `{ shadow: true }` as an option to add in a box shadow on the animating
+content and account for it in the sizing.

 The old content will slide away in the direction specified, revealing the new content in its place.
 See [this example page](http://kevin.pfefferle.co/liquid-fire-reveal/) to see each transition in action.